ZygmuntJakub/BatchIdsExecutor/README.md

 const batchArgsExecutor = new BatchArgsExecutor({ fun, ms: 3000 });
 ```

-- The first call of `batchExecute` creates the time window and saves the argument to the cache of the current time window.
+- The first call of `batchExecute` creates the time window and saves the argument to the store of the current time window.

 ```
 batchArgsExecutor.batchExecute(1); // _currentArgs = [1]
 ```

-- Subsequent calls add arguments to the cache of the current time window.
+- Subsequent calls add arguments to the store of the current time window.

 ```
 batchArgsExecutor.batchExecute(2); // _currentArgs = [1,2]